Faith-Community-App-DevTeam/Healthcare_documentation_application/README.md

 church_id > list of clients as per our clients request.
 We decided to leave church layer out since we were running out of time.

 Communication between users also has not been implemented.
+This web app is also hosted on github.
+Will eventually need to be hosted on a proper domain.

 ## Workflow
 ![image](https://github.com/Faith-Community-App-DevTeam/Healthcare_documentation_application/assets/113818711/6c444600-71ad-4585-b646-ce229d4a163b)